jalasoft/CNGroup-homework-calculator/README.md

-# calculator
+# Calculator
-A command line application performing arithmetical operation described in an external file.
+A command line application performing arithmetical operations described in an external file.

 ## How to run the application